 As the diagram indicates, the journey is complex and lengthy.
 It’s extremely rare for raw materials to be grown, processed, sewn, and sold all in one location.
 Each stage of the supply chain has some form of impact on the environment.

 When we look at shipping specifically, the impact on the environment is considerable.
 Ships handle roughly 90% of global trade, transporting nearly 10 billion metric tons (11 billion tons) of goods per year.
-It has been estimated that shipping accounts for 3 to 4 % of human-caused carbon emissions and a recent report from the European parliament estimated that number could rise as high as 17% by 2050.
+It has been estimated that shipping accounts for 2.5% of of the world’s total CO2 emissions and a 2015 report from the European parliament estimated that number could rise as high as 17% by 2050.
 Yikes.

 So, what’s better?
-Buying ethical online, or buying ‘fast fashion’ locally?
+Buying online, or buying locally?

-Regardless of whether we buy a piece of clothing online or on our local high street, that item has already travelled around the world in some form, and had a considerable impact on the environment up to that point in its journey.
+The truth is, locally made isn’t always better.
+Regardless of whether we buy a piece of clothing online or on our local high street, that item has likely already travelled around the world in some form, and had a considerable impact on the environment up to that point in its journey.

 Due to harmful time- and cost-cutting initiatives, a high street ‘fast fashion’ item will have a considerably higher carbon footprint overall than its ethical counterpart, even if the ethical item is coming from the other side of the world.

 Fast fashion is often made out of cheap synthetic fibres such as polyester, which uses fossil fuels as its base, and requires a considerable amount of water and energy to produce in comparison to more sustainable options.
 It’s likely that the clothing has been coloured using synthetic dyes which can not only release chemicals when they come into contact with your skin (not cool), but can leak toxic waste into waterways, resulting in significant environmental and human damage.